TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/project_members_only.md

 2. Create your new `members-only` Rails app and GitHub repo.
 Update your README.
 3. Add devise to your Gemfile and install it in your app using set up instructions on the devise [README](https://github.com/heartcombo/devise)

+*note: At the time of writing, Devise and Turbo Drive don't play nicely together.
+When using devise with Turbo Drive you have two options.
+Either you can generate the devise views to your local app (covered in the devise README) and then for each view with a form disable turbo drive by adding the data attribute.
+This is time consuming but simple to follow.
+The other way is to create a custom controller to handle this and then use devise for that.
+[This GoRails episode](https://gorails.com/episodes/devise-hotwire-turbo) covers how you'd do that.
+You might not understand everything being done but it's a quicker solution.
+Hopefully Devise will be Rails 7 Turbo compatible by the time you read this*

 #### Authentication and Posts

 Let's build those secrets!
 We'll need to make sure only signed in users can see the author of each post.
 We're not going to worry about editing or deleting posts.